theosotr/theosotr.github.io/_pages/about.md

 test input generation,
 and fault detection.
 To achieve this,
-I leverage and advance programming language technologies, including formal models, program analysis techniques (both static and dynamic), randomized automated testing (fuzzing), and empirical software engineering methods.
+I leverage and develop (1) programming language technologies, such as formal models, static and dynamic program analysis, or randomized software testing (fuzzing), and (2) empirical methods from software engineering.